Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 #v(10pt)
 === Description
 #v(10pt)
-In the following example validator, an argument is annoted with a `Union` of a single type:
+In the following example validator, an argument is annotated with a `Union` of a single type:

 ```python
 from opshin.prelude import *